rapid-sensemaking-framework/rsf-runner/README.md

 An operator can do whatever it takes to ingest and coordinate this human input, which will very likely involve standing up web servers, and other connection/protocol variants.

-At the time of writing, two operators of interest have been developed, that are easily made to be compatible with one another.
+At the time of writing, just a few operators of interest have been developed, that are easily made to be compatible with one another.
 - [rsf-collect-responses](https://github.com/rapid-sensemaking-framework/noflo-rapid-sensemaking/blob/master/components/CollectResponses.js)
     - for a prompt, collect statements numbering up to a given maximum (or unlimited) from a list of participants
     - ![rsf collect responses v0.0.31 screenshot](./screenshots/rsf-collect-responses-v0.0.31.png)